JorPoon/Sprint-Challenge-Authentication/README.md

 The purpose of using sessions is for servers to store the client's data.
 Clients can use it as persist data in order to make a new request without providing the credentials more than once for a period of time.For example, We used it as authentication to make a request to api server.

 1. What does bcrypt do to help us store passwords in a secure manner.

+bcrypt is a module that helps us hash the passwords when storing it into a server.
+This will make it hard for attackers because it will take a lot of time in order to decipher the hashed password.

 1. What does bcrypt do to slow down attackers?
 1. What are the three parts of the JSON Web Token?